José Campeche

-José Campeche y Jordán (December 23, 1751 – November 7, 1809), is the first known Puerto Rican visual artist and considered by art critics as one of the best rococo artists in the Americas.
+José Campeche y Jordán (December 23, 1751 – November 7, 1809) is the first known Puerto Rican visual artist and considered by art critics as one of the best Rococo artists in the Americas.
 Campeche y Jordán loved to use colors that referenced the landscape of Puerto Rico, as well as the social and political crème de la crème.

 Early life

 Campeche was born in San Juan, Puerto Rico.
 His parents were Tomás Campeche (1701–1780) and María Jordán y Marqués.
-His father was a freed slave born in Puerto Rico and his mother was a native of the Canary Islands so he was considered to be mulato.
+His father was a freed slave-born in Puerto Rico and his mother was a native of the Canary Islands, so he was therefore considered to be mulato.
 His father was a gilder who restored and painted religious statues, and had an influence on the young Campeche's interest in the arts.
 Campeche was trained by Luis Paret y Alcázar, a Spanish court painter banished from Spain.

 Paintings

-Campeche distinguished himself with his paintings related to religious themes and of governors and other important figures.
+In addition to his public work on churches and chapels throughout the island, Campeche distinguished himself with his paintings related to religious themes and of governors and other important figures.
+His work forms part of the art collections in the Ponce Museum of Art (MAP) and the Museum of Art of Puerto Rico (MAPR) in San Juan.
+Another large bulk of his work forms part of the Teodoro Vidal Collection of Puerto Rican History of the Smithsonian American Art Museum.
 His most famous paintings and his best known portraits are of: